LiuXilin-Frankie/1paper1week/README.md

 This item is mainly for personal use.
 Maybe the understanding of the paper I wrote was not deep enough, which led to ridicule by my peers.
 But for me, better late than never.

+:warning: please install [MathJax](https://github.com/orsharir/github-mathjax) if your chrome cannot display formula in a right way.

 ## Time line
 | No. | Paper Name | Read Time | Tag | Remark